 Fitting Celotex insulation

-Step one: Make sure existing walls are permeable – strip away any existing gloss paint or vinyl for a clear space.
+Make sure existing walls are permeable – strip away any existing gloss paint or vinyl for a clear space.

-Step two: Apply a continuous band of adhesive to ensure a continuous seal is at the skirting, ceiling level and openings.
+Apply a continuous band of adhesive to ensure a continuous seal is at the skirting, ceiling level and openings.
 Thin timber battens can replace adhesive at perimeter edges.
 Add additional adhesive where necessary, according to manufacturer instructions,

-Step three: Align the insulation against the adhesive to secure it into the right position.
+Align the insulation against the adhesive to secure it into the right position.

-Step four: Once the adhesive has been set, apply secondary fixings to Celotex PL4000 – ensure fixing details are in line with fixing manufacturer recommendations.
+Once the adhesive has been set, apply secondary fixings to Celotex PL4000 – ensure fixing details are in line with fixing manufacturer recommendations.

-Step five: Ensure the joints between the boards are tightly aligned, taped and jointed with the correct tape and joint material – this will create a vapour control layer.
+Ensure the joints between the boards are tightly aligned, taped and jointed with the correct tape and joint material – this will create a vapour control layer.

 Note: Avoid the load being directly applied to the Celotex PL4000.
-Mechanical fixings suited should be used for other internal fittings.
+Mechanical fixings should be used for other internal fittings.
 Seek advice regarding suitable fixings from the manufacturer.

 Always consider manufacturer or professional installation advice.